PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Abstract

 \section{Abstract}

-Existing refinement methods gradually lose their ability to further improve pose estimation methods' accuracy.
-In this paper, we propose a new refinement pipeline, Keypoint Refinement with Fusion Network (KRF), for 6D pose estimation, especially for objects with serious occlusion.
+Some robust point cloud registration approaches with controllable pose refinement magnitude, such as ICP and its variants, are commonly used to improve 6D pose estimation accuracy.
+However, the effectiveness of these methods gradually diminishes with the advancement of deep learning techniques and the enhancement of initial pose accuracy, primarily due to their lack of specific design for pose refinement.
+In this paper, we propose Point Cloud Completion and Keypoint Refinement with Fusion Data (PCKRF), a new pose refinement pipeline for 6D pose estimation.
 The pipeline consists of two steps.
-It first completes the input point clouds via a novel point completion network.
-The network uses both local and global features, considering the pose information during point completion.
-Then, it registers the completed object point cloud with corresponding target point cloud by Color supported Iterative KeyPoint (CIKP).
-The CIKP method introduces color information into registration and registers point cloud around each keypoint to increase stability.
-The KRF pipeline can be integrated with existing popular 6D pose estimation methods, e.g. the full flow bidirectional fusion network, to further improved their pose estimation accuracy.
-Experiments show that our method outperforms the state-of-the-art method from 93.9\% to 94.4\% on YCB-Video dataset and from 64.4\% to 66.8\% on Occlusion LineMOD dataset.
+First, it completes the input point clouds via a novel pose-sensitive point completion network.
+The network uses both local and global features with pose information during point completion.
+Then, it registers the completed object point cloud with the corresponding target point cloud by our proposed Color supported Iterative KeyPoint (CIKP) method.
+The CIKP method introduces color information into registration and registers a point cloud around each keypoint to increase stability.
+The PCKRF pipeline can be integrated with existing popular 6D pose estimation methods, such as the full flow bidirectional fusion network, to further improve their pose estimation accuracy.
+Experiments demonstrate that our method exhibits superior stability compared to existing approaches when optimizing initial poses with relatively high precision.
+Notably, the results indicate that our method effectively complements most existing pose estimation techniques, leading to improved performance in most cases.
+Furthermore, our method achieves promising results even in challenging scenarios involving textureless and symmetrical objects.
 Our source code is available at https://github.com/zhanhz/KRF.